jzxr/jzxr.github.io/README.md

 ### 7.2.4 Twitter - plot graph

 ---
-This body content is to plot stacked bar graph
+This function is to plot stacked bar graph

 ---